The Growth Framework®.

 Predictable growth.

 A recruitment firm was winning clients but struggling to retain them.
 Sales and delivery had different definitions of good service.
 Aligning standards across both teams fixed the gap.
 Client retention improved and growth stabilised.
+The same work that was previously being lost between teams started converting.
+Revenue improved without increasing headcount.

 Unlocking profit.